Nephrologist Maheen Khan Receives Prestigious 2025 Knowlton Incentive for Excellence Award

 Nephrologist Manasa Metireddy Receives 2025 Dean’s Impact Award

-Congratulations to Manasa Metireddy, MD, Assiociate Professor of Medicine, WashU Nephrology, for being one of the ten Department of Medicine’s faculty members recently honored with the Dean’s Impact Award.
+Congratulations to Manasa Metireddy, MD, Assiociate Professor of Medicine, WashU Nephrology, for being one of the ten Department of Medicine’s faculty members recently honored with the 2025 Dean’s Impact Award.
 The award recognizes individuals who demonstrate exceptional dedication to mentorship, sponsorship, and service.
-Introduced in 2023 to honor faculty members for their resourcefulness and creativity in […]
+Introduced in 2023 to honor faculty members for their resourcefulness and creativity […]

 Monica Chang-Panesso to be Installed as Roger M. Perlmutter Career Development Assistant Professor